Teesside Archaeological Society | eNews

 Feel free to forward this e-Newsletter to friends and contacts using the forward to a friend feature at the end of this message—they will be able to subscribe securely.
 To subscribe, unsubscribe or change your contact preferences, use the links below or email us.

 You are also welcome to submit contributions for future newsletters.
-From time-to-time we'll send you details of news and events that might be of interest.
+From time-to-time we'll send you details of activities and events that might be of interest.